Billy Joel in Concert: Nassau Veterans Memorial Coliseum

 Joel performed the last concert at Long Island's Nassau Coliseum on August 4, 2015, prior to the venue's extensive renovation.
 The venue re-opened its doors on April 5, 2017, with Joel being the arena's first post-renovation event.

 Set list

 This setlist was performed at the January 11, 2019, concert held at Amway Center in Orlando.
-It does not represent all shows throughout the tour.
+It does not represent all shows throughout the tour, except in 2024, he debuted a new song, Turn the Lights Back On.